PikachuPenial/Titanmod/PATCHNOTES.md

 *PP-19 Bizon*
 - Increased damage to 29 (previously 28)

+*UMP9*
+- Increased damage to 27 (previously 26)

 **>QOL & BUG FIXES**
 - Leaderboard is now dynamically sized depending on the number of players/entries being shown

+- Added variations to the victory/defeat music on match end

 - Crosshair preview in the settings menu is now affected by the dynamic and static crosshair styles